databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/project-overview.md

 │       │
 │       ├── feature-engineering-workflow-resource.yml  <- ML resource config definition for feature engineering workflow
 │       │
-│       ├── ml-artifacts-resource.yml                  <- ML resource config definition for data monitor workflow
+│       ├── ml-artifacts-resource.yml                  <- ML resource config definition for model and experiment
 │       │
-│       ├── monitoring-workflow-resource.yml           <- ML resource config definition for model and experiment
+│       ├── monitoring-workflow-resource.yml           <- ML resource config definition for data monitor workflow
 {% else -%}
 │   ├── training                <- Folder for model development via MLflow recipes.
 │   │   │
 │   │   ├── steps               <- MLflow recipe steps (Python modules) implementing ML pipeline logic, e.g. model training and evaluation.
 Most
 │   │   │                          development work happens here.
-See https://mlflow.org/docs/latest/pipelines.html for details
+See https://mlflow.org/docs/latest/recipes.html for details
 │   │   │
 │   │   ├── notebooks           <- Databricks notebook that runs the MLflow recipe, i.e. run the logic in `steps`.
 Used to │   │   │                          drive code execution on Databricks for CI/CD.
 In most cases, you do not need to modify